MiamiOH-CSE274/Interactive-Debugging/README.md

 In the previous step, you should have discovered that the line “double p3x = sideLength -1;” is incorrect.
 Instead, it should be “double p3x = sideLength/2.0;”.
 Make the change, and re-run your program to see how it affects the output.

 * 12.a) What is still wrong with the output?
+Only half of the triangle is visible on the HTML page.

 Step 13
 -------
 Things are looking pretty good now.
 We have something triangle-like, and the top point is in the right place.
 Something still seems weird though … it is as if the little hopping bug prefers to jump down and to the right … there ARE some 8s in the left half of the screen, but almost all of the triangles seem heavily skewed to the left, and down.

 * 13.a) Which portion of the code do you think is causing the problem?
 If you aren’t sure, you can try repeating step 4, as well as looking over the code.
+I saw that one of the cases in the switch statment lacked a break.

 Step 14
 -------
 It seems most likely that the problem with the code is in the middle section, where the triangle is actually generated.
 From debugging, I convinced myself that we were printing out what was in grid, so the problem must be that grid is being calculated incorrectly.